Hodge-to-singular correspondence for reduced curves

 In this article, we establish a correspondence which we find surprising between the summands of the decomposition theorem for the Hitchin map of $\MDol(n,d)$, and the singularities of $\MDol(n,0)$; see \cref{thm:IHde}.
 We call it the \emph{Hodge-to-singular correspondence}.
 This correspondence offers a new perspective on the cohomology of Dolbeault moduli spaces, even in the smooth case.
 What is surprising is that this relation is not realised via a direct geometric correspondence between $\MDol(n,d)$ and $\MDol( n,0)$, like a deformation or an alteration, but, as we explain below, by comparing the Hodge theory of $\MDol(n,d)$ and the singularity theory of $\MDol(n,0)$ on the common base of the Hitchin fibration.

 The Hodge-to-singular correspondence gives a formula to express the dependence of the intersection cohomology of $M(n,d)$ on the degree $d$.
-This should be compared with the degree-independence of spaces of meromorphic Higgs bundle \cite[Thm 0.1, 0.4]{MaulikShen2020II}.
-It also extends\TBC{Cite also Ngo?
-Which reference?} the main theorem of \cite{deCataldoHeinlothMigliorini19} to arbitrary degree, and provide a conceptual and elegant explanation for the occurence of the cographic matroid in \cite[\S 6]{deCataldoHeinlothMigliorini19}.
+This should be compared with the degree independence of the cohomology of spaces of meromorphic Higgs bundle \cite[Thm 0.1, 0.4]{MaulikShen2020II}.
+It also extends the main theorem of \cite{deCataldoHeinlothMigliorini19} to arbitrary degree, and provide a conceptual and elegant explanation for the occurence of the cographic matroid in \cite[\S 6]{deCataldoHeinlothMigliorini19}.
+Further, it provides new evidence for Davison's conjectures in \cite[Conj.
+5.6, Rem.
+5.10]{Davison2021a}, now proved in \cite[Thm 1.42, Thm 1.43, Cor.
+14.9]{davison2022bps}, which however appeared after the first version of this paper.

 Our correspondence suggests a unifying approach to the study of smooth and singular Dolbeault moduli spaces that may be useful to tackle the topological mirror symmetry conjecture \cite{HauselThaddeus03, Mauri2021} and the P=W conjecture \cite{deCataldoHauselMigliorini2012, deCataldoMaulik2018} simultaneously in both settings.
-It also provides new evidence for Davison's conjectures in \cite[Conj.
-5.6, Rem.
-5.10]{Davison2021a}.

 In a different context, similar ideas have already been successfully employed to compute the Hodge numbers of the exceptional O'Grady 10 example of compact hyperk\"{a}hler manifolds, out of the Hodge numbers of the Hilbert scheme of five points on a K3 surface; see \cite{deCataldoRapagnettaSacca19}.
 Indeed, both spaces can be interpreted as special moduli spaces of sheaves on K3 surfaces corresponding to different degrees $d$ (or rather Euler characteristics), and the computation of their Betti numbers can be reduced to determining how their cohomology depends on $d$.
 In fact, the Hodge-to-singular correspondence, formulated here for Dolbeault moduli spaces, can be stated also for Mukai systems on moduli space of sheaves on K3 or abelian surfaces; see Section \ref{sec:Mukai}.